 But wait, there’s a trap!
 If you were rewarding people for finding and fixing bugs, now they will find fewer, which is actually what you want, but only if you really have reduced the number of bugs you’re introducing in the first place.
 Measuring the number of defects that make it into the field is probably a more useful metric.

 How Do You Shift Left?

 Ok, so this is at the very core of everything that we do at Parasoft.
 But for the sake of brevity, the shift left testing approach breaks down into two main activities.

 Doing earlier stage development practices, such as static code analysis and unit testing, helps both identify and prevent defects earlier in the process.

-It’s important to remember that the goal is not to find bugs, but to reduce the number of bugs (especially those that make it into the release).
-Ultimately, creating fewer bugs in the first place is far more valuable than finding more bugs — and it’s a lot cheaper.
-That’s why safety-critical coding standards on an proactive, preventative approach by flagging code that may “work” but still not be safe.
+It’s important to remember that the goal is not to find bugs but to reduce the number of bugs (especially those that make it into the release).
+Ultimately, creating fewer bugs in the first place is far more valuable than finding more bugs, and it’s a lot cheaper.
+That’s why safety-critical coding standards on a proactive, preventative approach by flagging code that may “work” but still not be safe.